Whicker's World: Spin-off from Tonight

 For more than 30 years Whicker's interviewees included small-town characters, powerful politicians, iconic celebrities, and even convicted criminals.
 Subjects he covered were as far-ranging as military dictators, British expatriates living in other countries, the feminist movement, the Tanka people of Hong Kong, the American Gay Rights movement, the building of Disney World in Florida, and the plastic surgery industry.

 While he often spoke with people from a wide range of social backgrounds and classes, some of his more wealthy or famous interviewees included actors Peter Sellers, Joan Collins, Britt Ekland, Liza Minnelli, and Christopher Lee, several former Maharajas of India, and various members of the British aristocracy.
 Many of his most notable episodes were one-off specials outside of the mini-series detailed above—such as interviews with Paraguayan dictator Alfredo Stroessner (1970), novelist Harold Robbins (1971), Sultan of Brunei Hassanal Bolkiah (1992), and (in the last-ever episode of the show) opera singer Luciano Pavarotti (1994).
-Two specials were filmed on the Orient Express: the first on the Venice-Simplon Orient Express in 1982, and the second on the Eastern and Oriental Express in 1993.
+Two specials were filmed on the Orient Express: the first on the Venice-Simplon Orient Express in 1982, and the second on the Eastern & Oriental Express in 1993.
 Another two-part special, broadcast in 1993, was filmed at the 1992 Miss World competition at Sun City, South Africa, which Whicker participated in as one of the judges.

 Perhaps his most famous episode (which "would make his name" according to Simon Calder) was broadcast in 1969, when he became the first Western journalist to secure an extended face-to-face interview with Haitian dictator François "Papa Doc" Duvalier.
 Whicker claimed to have flown to Haiti, sent a telex to Duvalier saying, "Mr President, I am outside your door," then headed to Duvalier's palace without waiting for a reply; the dictator was apparently so charmed by Whicker's forthrightness that he even invited the broadcaster to come Christmas shopping with him and his family in Port-au-Prince.

 Whicker almost always sourced titles or subtitles for his episodes by quoting either his interviewees or his own narration—for example, his report on protests against racial segregation at the 1967 Kentucky Derby was subtitled "My People Are More Important Than a Few Horses Running...", an argument made by Muhammad Ali (at the time still known as Cassius Clay) in the episode.
 Living With Waltzing Matilda was the only series not to follow this convention, with each episode simply called "Part One", "Part Two", etc.